VinzenzKlass/python-postgres/README.md

 </p>

 <h1 align="center" style="font-size: 3rem; font-weight: 400; margin: -15px 0">
-postgresql
+Python Postgres
 </h1>

 ---

-postgresql is an abstraction over [psycopg](https://www.psycopg.org/psycopg3/docs/index.html) and aims to provide the simplest way to interact with PostgreSQL databases.
+pypostgres is an abstraction over [psycopg](https://www.psycopg.org/psycopg3/docs/index.html) and aims to provide the simplest way to interact with PostgreSQL databases.

 **I have just started this project, and it is not ready for production use.
 I am still working on every aspect of it.**